(Note: we edited this on 9-10-2011 to add two additional air tanker studies that we became aware of today.)

 To summarize, there have been at least three five air tanker studies either completed or overdue for completion in the last 16 years:

-- 1995-1996, National Air Tanker Study (NATS) was summarized in Fire Management Notes.
-The study recommended 38 to 41 large air tankers be staffed nationally.
-While there should be debate about the models of aircraft they suggested, the sheer numbers of air tankers may still be valid, since the large air tankers of today have similar performance capabilities as those that were recommended.
+1. 1995-1996, National Air Tanker Study (NATS) was summarized in Fire Management Notes.
+The study recommended 41 large air tankers be staffed nationally.
+While there should be debate about the models of aircraft they suggested, the sheer numbers of air tankers may still be valid, since recent recommendations for future air tankers (3,000-5,000 gallons and speed of 300 knots) have similar performance capabilities as those that were recommended in this 1996 report, which was a capacity of 3,300 gallons and a speed of 260 knots.

-- National Interagency Aviation Council, December 7, 2007; Interagency Aviation Strategy, July 2008; approved by NWCG Fire Executive Council, July 2008; Modified Wildland Fire Large Airtanker Strategy, USDA Forest Service August 24, 2009. (note: that is what is on the cover) This study endorses the acquisition of 25 new large air tankers which was recommended in the 2005 study.
-It projects on page 21 the number of large air tankers increasing from 19 in 2008 to 32 in 2018.
+4. 2009, National Interagency Aviation Council.
+This study endorses the acquisition of 25 new large air tankers which was recommended in the 2005 study.
+It projects on page 21 the number of large air tankers increasing from 19 in 2008 to 32 in 2018, and 3 scoopers.
 This takes into account the air tankers on hand when the report was written plus additional acquisitions.
-It also takes into account attrition through age of retiring P-3s and P-2Vs.
+It also considers attrition through age of retiring P-3s and P-2Vs.
 The table with the numbers is below.
 The report recommends on page 73 that the new air tankers be C-130Js.

-- The study by the Rand Corporation that was due in January of 2011, which may not see the light of day until 2012.
+5. The study by the RAND Corporation that was due in January of 2011.
 This study is supposed to craft still another large air tanker strategy, meant to guide the Forest Service’s acquisition of air tankers in the years to come.
-Some people claim to have seen a draft a few months ago that is floating around.
+The U.S. Forest Service intends for the report to remain secret and has refused a Freedom of Information Act request.
+Copies of the report have been leaked.

-- UPDATE September 26, 2011.
+6. UPDATE September 26, 2011.
 The USFS announced they intend to give the Rand Corporation still another contract for still another study.
 This, apparently, is not a joke.
 UPDATE October 12, 2011.
 After the USFS announced that they would give a non-competitive contract to Rand, they changed their mind and are opening it up to competition.
+UPDATE June 12, 2012; the contract for this study was awarded to AVID.
+It is required to be completed by the end of 2012.

 The number of firefighting aircraft on exclusive use contracts, not CWN, projected through 2018.
 Source: page 21 of the 2007-2009 report referenced above.